- Sunday morning worship is held in the Sanctuary from 10:30 to 11:30am.

 When our children are baptized, they are welcomed into the Christian Church.
 They belong to the Church because they are a part of a family within the ‘family of faith’.
 Therefore, it is desirable that one or both of the parents (or sponsors) be active within the Westdale congregation.
 If you are not now such an ‘active member’, you will want to discuss this requirement with the minister.
 If it is important for you that your child be baptized, then finding your own place in the church family will also provide you with support.

-If you not now active members of a faith community:
+If you are not active members of a faith community:

 The arrival of children is one of those times in our lives when we think about some of the ‘big’ questions: about God, faith, and the kind of values we want for our children.
 This is also a perfect opportunity for you, as the parent, to think more seriously about what you believe and desire for yourself.
 Your spiritual life can be a great resource to assist in the raising of your children.
 Now is an appropriate time for you to renew or establish your faith.
 The minister will be glad to outline how this can become a reality for you.